denten-books/plain-text/4-screen.md

 When we constrict the image-search to the twenty-first century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in retro-geometric pixelated shapes.
 Pixels take the place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their pronounced boxiness flaunt their digital being.
 These images allude to a time when pixels really did stand out as individual units, when technology was not refined enough to produce the illusion of visual continuity.
 This faux lo-fi aesthetic likely appeals to the romantic nostalgia many feel for the early days of computing, and yet it also asserts its independence from that history.
 No longer shall the digital serve to emulate reality, nor be judged merely by its degree of lifelike verisimilitude.
-The blocky world of Markus Persson's *Minecraft* (2009) stands in antithesis to the magical realism of Cyan's *Myst* (1995), the best-selling graphic-adventure PC game of the twentieth century.
-Where the critics lauded the latter for its moody and atmospheric photo-realistic environments, the former embraces the playful, 8-bit, low-fidelity aesthetic of gaming consoles from the 1980s.
+The blocky world of Markus Persson's *Minecraft* (2011) stands in antithesis to the magical realism of Cyan's *Myst* (1993), the best-selling graphic-adventure PC game of the twentieth century.<!--note, development for Minecraft started in '09, but it was first released in 2011; Myst was released on Mac OS in '93.
+PRP--> Where the critics lauded the latter for its moody and atmospheric photo-realistic environments, the former embraces the playful, 8-bit, low-fidelity aesthetic of gaming consoles from the 1980s.
 The pseudo-pixelated world of Minecraft encourages its inhabitants to experiment with deconstruction, producing cuboid landscapes that foreground discontinuity of form and surface.

 Digital iconography works in another direction too, by approaching and challenging the perceived continuity of the analog world.
 Liquid-metal